 Longtime WETA production partner Ken Burns is the executive producer of a major new public television documentary, Hiding in Plain Sight: Youth Mental Illness.
 The film, anticipated to premiere in Spring 2022, explores how young people are addressing their mental health needs and examines the impact of mental health stigma and stress on today’s youth.
 Erik Ewers and Christopher Loren Ewers are the co-directors, Julie Coffman is the producer, and David Blistein is the writer..

-A WETA digital documentary, Brave Teens, a character-driven verité film premiering in 2021, also explores themes of youth mental health, substance abuse and mental illness stigma as high school students share their stories.
-A multi-part digital series, Out of the Dark, slated to premiere in 2021, shares the stories of people whose lives have been touched and changed by mental health challenges, to help destigmatize mental health conditions.
+A WETA digital documentary, Brave Teens, a character-driven verité film premiering in 2022, also explores themes of youth mental health, substance abuse and mental illness stigma as high school students share their stories.
+A multi-part digital series, Out of the Dark, shares the stories of people whose lives have been touched and changed by mental health challenges, to help destigmatize mental health conditions.

 About The Caregiving Project